 Conveniently located on the corner of Market Street, this legendary and distinctive tavern offers one of the best views of the Castro, whether by day or night.
-The interior is a Moroccan-style, pillowed triangular space with plate-glass windows. @ 401 Castro St • Map E5 • (415) 864-9470
+The interior is an inviting, pillowed triangular space with plate-glass windows.

+401 Castro St. Map E5